 Picture this—accessing your favorite music or listening to your absolute best podcasts through your voice assistant.
 And you are having a cup of coffee and scrolling through your social media, and you find ads that are just solely cut for you.
 Plus, you plan to e-shop some groceries, and the apps pop up some fantastic offers that seem irresistible.

 Enter Web 3.0!
 You may think that technology is a mind reader.
 However, it isn’t!
 It is not a wizard with magical powers; it is Web 3.0 at work with AI models and big data analytics.

 Modern technology uses deep learning, AI, and blockchain to empower real-world human interaction.
 Now, isn't that cool?

 Simply put, Web 3.0 (aka semantic web) is now able to foretell the web's future.
 The future of digital transformation with related technologies is gaining momentum.
 And it is exciting to explore how you can build a safe and reliable decentralized network that offers you the best possible products and services that are apt for your business ecosystem.

-Let’s hear from some outstanding experts what they think about the future of web 3.0 and decentralized internet.
+Let’s hear from some outstanding experts about what they think about the future of Web 3.0 and the decentralized internet.